Pat Bergeson

-Patrick Bergeson (born March 11, 1961) is an American guitarist, harmonica player and occasional songwriter.
-Based in Nashville, he is best known for his live and session work with Chet Atkins, Lyle Lovett, Suzy Bogguss and Les Brers.
+Patrick Bergeson (born March 11, 1961) is an American guitarist and harmonica player, as well as an occasional songwriter.
+Based in Nashville, he is best known for his live and session work with Chet Atkins, Lyle Lovett, Suzy Bogguss, and Les Brers.

 Biography

 Bergeson was born in Batavia, Illinois, and first started playing drums and later picked up the guitar and the harmonica.
 He studied music at the University of Illinois in Urbana and then moved to New York City, studied Jazz at William Paterson University and worked in New York for ten years.
 After hearing him on a demo tape made by Robert Lee Castleman, Chet Atkins invited Bergeson to play on his record Sneakin' Around with Jerry Reed.
 Upon Atkins' request Bergeson moved to Nashville and soon established himself as a sought after session and live musician.